Sabbath Rest #4 - Sabbath in the Old Testament

 Because the Jews did not strictly comply with this yearly Sabbath, then God allowed them to go into captivity in Babylon for seventy years to cover these lost years of rest:

 “To fulfil the word of the Lord by the mouth of Jeremiah, until the land had enjoyed her sabbaths: for as long as she lay desolate she kept sabbath, to fulfil threescore and ten years.” - 2 Chronicles 36:21

 2. Special High Sabbaths

-Secondly, there are seven weekly Special Sabbaths each year, known as High Sabbaths (and also happens to be the number seven).
+Secondly, there are seven weekly Special Sabbaths each year, known as High Sabbaths (and also the number seven).

 They occur on the seven annual biblical festival dates with references to sabbaths, holy convocations, and feasts for the later part of chapter 23 of Leviticus after verse four:

 “These are the feasts of the Lord, even holy convocations, which ye shall proclaim in their seasons.” – Leviticus 23:4